w3bOs/DBFG/README.md

 Is like a DBFG Patreon bypass tool.

 DBFG:
-4.0 Fixes:
+5.0 Fixes:
-- Added Ultra Ego Support: ultraego()
-- Added Base Form: base()
+- Added a command bar to execute the commands.
+(Instead of using Inspect Element)

 Commands: